• Home

 2. Have Rich Pins already enabled.
 Rich pins pull extra information from your blog to add more information to your pins.
 This helps let Pinterest know what your pin is about. (super important!)

-3. Have a Blog that you are going to market on Pinterest.
+3. Have a Blog that is ready to market on Pinterest.
 Pinterest is the best platform for blog traffic, so if you are learning about Pinterest mistakes even before you have a blog?
 Then your chances for your soon-to-be-blog to get lots of traffic has already increased.

 Now, if you are presently marketing your blog on Pinterest?
 Let’s uncover the biggest mistakes most bloggers make when they are trying to work with the Pinterest algorithm.